raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 ```

 Very simple, and it shows at a high level exactly how things work.
 This inductive approach is a big step forward over combinations: With no further improvements or pruning, it tries 118,968 queen placements, a forty-thousandfold improvement over the 4,426,165,368 candidates of the combinations approach.
 It still is a little wasteful.
 For example, more than 42,000 of those placements involve placing the first queen on indices 8 or later, which means the first row is empty, and none of them will ever work.
 It's just spinning its wheels after finding all 92 positions.

+Also, and unlike our true generate-and-test approach, it interleaves partial generation with testing, so it's not possible to break it into two separate pieces.
+A more subtle problem is this: By identifying the places in which we were trying to "choose" positions or look for "permutations" of positions, we were able to extract single responsibilities, and make them explicit with names.

+It's also a lot more complex, mostly because it's mutating a single board in place rather than working with immutable data structures.

 But even so, checking 118,968 placements is quite achievable, even on 1977 hardware.
 We've broken out of theory and into practice.
 But we can get faster!